Should I Date A Man Who is Still in the Process of Divorce?

-Currently, I am using online dating to meet new prospects, though I choose not to date anyone who is going through divorce.
+Currently, I am using online dating to meet new prospects, though I choose not to date anyone who is going through a divorce.
 I am divorced and have been for two years and am of the opinion that there is too much other stuff going on in one’s life during a divorce to date, as well.
 Also, it seems that about 40% of the men who state they are divorced are actually still going through the process.
 Lying from the start just cannot be good.

 That stated, I have come up to some heavy objection from both family and friends – hence I’m here.
 They have given many examples of relationships that began quickly after a separation/break-up, so I am beginning to wonder if I am selling myself short – being too rigid.